technologiestiftung/berlingaertnert_senmvku_masterportal/README.md

 # Berlin gaertnert

 The Berlin Senate Department for Mobility, Transport, Climate Protection and the Environment has relaunched a new digital information portal for both active urban gardeners and newcomers.
-The aim is to make the numerous community gardens across Berlin — and the overall diversity of urban gardens and gardening projects—visible on a citywide level.
+The aim is to make the numerous community gardens across Berlin — and the overall diversity of urban gardens and gardening projects — visible on a citywide level.

-Therefore Berlin Gärtnert is a map-based representation of various garden types and open spaces, including community gardens, parklets, school garden or  solidarity agriculture..
+Therefore Berlin Gärtnert is a map-based representation of various garden types and open spaces, including community gardens, parklets, school gardens or solidarity agriculture..

 Berlin Gärtnert has been developed in close cooperation between the Berlin Senate Department for Mobility, Transport, Climate Protection and the Environment (SenMVKU) and Open Data Informationsstelle Berlin.